 9) Learn One Thing about your finances you don’t understand

 It’s amazing what you can learn in an hour with a quick search online or a trip to the library.
 Find something about your finances that you don’t understand and read about it to figure it out.
-Maybe you want to know what an ETF is or whether or not you need life insurance.
+Maybe you want to know what an ETF is or whether or not you need life insurance from PolicyMe or other providers.
 Maybe you don’t understand how credit card interest is calculated.
 Learn it – simple.
 The internet is a treasure trove of information and make sure you use it to your advantage, The more you know, the better you become at making good decisions and managing your finances effectively.

 10) Set up a SIPP (Self Investment Pension Plan)